Staff and Team

 Eric’s work focuses on the design, implementation, and growth of strategic initiatives aimed at improving educational and employment outcomes for young people.
 He previously worked at the Cowen Institute as the EMPLOY Collaborative’s Senior Program Coordinator, where he assisted with strategic development, communications, alignment, logistics, program design, and supported a community of practice.
 Eric is a native New Orleanian.
 He holds a master’s degree in Public Administration from the University of Colorado – Denver and is a dual MBA and Global MBA candidate at Tulane University.
 He served two years with AmeriCorps, working in Austin, Texas and Boulder, Colorado.
 During that time, he worked with youth on dropout prevention, college access, and career readiness.

-Kerry Hegarty, College and Career Success Counselor, Reconnecting Opportunity Youth – Earn and Learn
+Kerry Hegarty, Manager of College and Career Counseling and Alumni Services – Earn and Learn

 Before coming to the Cowen Institute, Kerry most recently worked for Communities in Schools as a clinical mental health counselor at Renew Accelerated High School.
 There, she provided therapeutic interventions to over-age and under-credited students in New Orleans.
 Prior to graduating from the Loyola University New Orleans Master’s of Counseling Program, she served individuals in the Orleans Parish Prison Reentry Program by providing post-traumatic stress and substance abuse counseling through the Council on Alcohol and Drug Abuse.
 Kerry also taught high school and middle school Art and English at Frederick Douglass High School and Renew Cultural Arts Academy.
 She is a licensed secondary education teacher, a certified guidance counselor, and a provisionally licensed professional counselor.